zhongzhi107/grunt-image-embed/README.md

 * `maxImageSize`: The maximum size of the base64 string in bytes.
 This defaults to `32768`, or IE8's limit.
 Set this to `0` to remove the limit and allow any size string.
 * `baseDir`: If you have absolute image paths in your stylesheet, the path specified in this option will be used as the base directory.
 * `deleteAfterEncoding`: Set this to true to delete images after they've been encoded.
 You'll want to do this in a staging area, and not in your source directories.
 Be careful.
+* `disableRemoteImage`: Set this to true to disable remote image file embed.

 ### Skipping Images